tlswg/tls13-spec/draft-ietf-tls-tls13.md

        Example1 ex1 = {1, 4};  /* assigns f1 = 1, f2 = 4 */

-# HMAC and the Pseudorandom Function {#HMAC}
+# The Pseudorandom Function {#HMAC}

-The TLS record layer uses a keyed Message Authentication Code (MAC) to protect message integrity.
-The cipher suites defined in this document use a construction known as HMAC, described in {{RFC2104}}, which is based on a hash function.
-Other cipher suites MAY define their own MAC constructions, if needed.

-In addition, a construction is required to do expansion of secrets into blocks of data for the purposes of key generation or validation.
+A construction is required to do expansion of secrets into blocks of data for the purposes of key generation or validation.
 This pseudorandom function (PRF) takes as input a secret, a seed, and an identifying label and produces an output of arbitrary length.

-In this section, we define one PRF, based on HMAC.
+In this section, we define one PRF, based on HMAC {{RFC2104}}.
 This PRF with the SHA-256 hash function is used for all cipher suites defined in this document and in TLS documents published prior to this document when TLS 1.2 is negotiated.
 New cipher suites MUST explicitly specify a PRF and, in general, SHOULD use the TLS